probabilistic-numerics/probnum/docs/source/public_api/linops.rst

 operations, including matrix-vector products, addition, multiplication, and transposition.

-Several algorithms in the :mod:`probnum.linalg` library are able to operate on :class:`~probnum.linops.LinearOperator` instances.
+Several algorithms in the :mod:`probnum.linalg` subpackage are able to operate on :class:`~probnum.linops.LinearOperator` instances.

 .. automodapi:: probnum.linops